Lohoris/IT4/README.md

 * grave accent on `opt`+`9`
 * circumflex on `opt`+`ì`

-There are many more keys you can find using [Ukelele](http://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=ukelele).

 ### Full map

+I suggest you look at the full map using [Ukelele](http://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=ukelele), but here it is anyway.

 #### plain
 `\` `&` `"` `$` `{` `}` `-` `/` `(` `)` `=` `'` `ì`